Wells of Hope

 YANABIEH EL AMAL - Wells Of Hope

-Wells of Hope is the Talitha Kum Network based in the Middle East.
-It addresses trafficking in persons by building and/or strengthening networks, promoting women’s collaborative leadership at local, regional, continental and international levels, and by promoting collaboration for anti-trafficking activities around the globe.
+Wells of Hope is the Talitha Kum Network based in the Middle East established in 2019 with a group of Christian and Muslim Women against Trafficking in Persons.
+It addresses the issue of trafficking and exploitation, particularly vulnerable women and children by capacity building and strengthening networks, promoting women’s faith and leadership at local, regional, and international levels.

 Geographic Area : Lebanon, Jordan and Syria